Hsiu-Chuang Deppman

 Biography

-Hsiu-Chuang Deppman is professor of Chinese and cinema studies.
+Hsiu-Chuang Deppman is professor of Chinese and cinema and media.
 Her research interests include history of cinema, film adaptation, documentary, media studies, comparative literature, and modern Chinese fiction.

 Author of Adapted for the Screen: The Cultural Politics of Modern Chinese Fiction and Film (University of Hawai‘i Press, 2010) and Close-ups and Long Shots in Modern Chinese Cinemas (University of Hawai‘i Press, 2021), she has also published on narrative theory and Asian popular culture in refereed journals and edited volumes.
 She is currently writing a new book on Jia Zhangke’s cinema of reflection.